Peter Samuelson: Non-film projects

 In 1982 Samuelson and his cousin, actress Emma Samms, were inspired by a boy battling an inoperable brain tumor, and started the Los Angeles based non-profit organization Starlight Children's Foundation which brings entertainment and technology to children in hospitals.

 In 1990, Samuelson brought together leaders including Steven Spielberg and General Norman Schwarzkopf to create the STARBRIGHT Foundation, a charity dedicated to developing media and technology-based programs to educate and empower children to cope with the medical, emotional and social challenges of their illnesses.
 Five years later, they launched the interactive social network Starbright World that helps seriously ill children meet and develop relationships with peers through video, sound, text, and avatar based communication.

 In 2004, Starlight and STARBRIGHT completed a formal merger and became the Starlight Starbright Children's Foundation, where Samuelson served for 7 years as the international chairman of the organization.

+In 1999 Samuelson co-founded FirstStar.org to propel foster youth in the US and UK into college and better futures.
+Partnered with 15 major universities, First Star's college prep academies enable 90% of the graduates to continue onto post-secondary education.

+In 2005 Samuelson developed and patented the design for an affordable single-user homeless shelter on wheels, passing the rights to a new charaity, Everyone Deserves a Roof, and naming the units EDARs.

 In 2014, Samuelson founded ASPIRE, the Academy for Social Purpose in Responsible Entertainment, a national 501(c)(3) charity that teaches media for social change to undergraduate and graduate students across the university, regardless of their major.
 ASPIRE’s new kind of digital literacy was first piloted at UCLA.

 Samuelson was the first managing director of the Media Institute for Social Change (MISC) at the University of Southern California.